How to Integrate Legacy Building Automation Systems So They Last

 TL;DR — Quick Summary

-I'll show you how to design integrations that endure for decades, safeguarding your systems and reputation.
+I will show you how to design integrations that work for a long time.
+This keeps your building safe and your tenants happy.

 1